-- (iii) Pursuant to California Civil Code Section 1947.1, provided parking shall be sold or rented separately from the Residential Uunits in Housing Developments properties with 16 or more units, as verified by the Los Angeles Housing Department. - (iv) Required automobile parking applies for all Residential Units in a Housing Development (not just the Rrestricted Aaffordable Uunits), inclusive of disabled and required guest parking, where applicable.
-All parking spaces provided shall comply with Subdivision 12.21 A.5 of the LAMC Code.
+(iii) Pursuant to California Civil Code Section 1947.1, provided parking shall be sold or rented separately from the Residential Units in Housing Developments with 16 or more units, as verified by the Los Angeles Housing Department.

+- (iv) Required automobile parking applies for all Residential Units in a Housing Development (not just the Restricted Affordable Units), inclusive of disabled and required guest parking, where applicable.
+All parking spaces provided shall comply with Subdivision 12.21 A.5 of the LAMC.
 Except that, consistent with California Government Code Section 65915(p)(4), any combination of standard, compact or tandem spaces may be provided.
-Tandem parking spaces that do not comply with Subparagraph 12.21 A.5(h)(2) of the LAMC Code may be provided in any configuration as long as a parking attendant or an automated parking system is provided at all times. - (v) Consistent with California Government Code Section 65915(p)(4), required parking spaces provided may be uncovered.
+Tandem parking spaces that do not comply with Subparagraph 12.21 A.5(h)(2) of the LAMC may be provided in any configuration as long as a parking attendant or an automated parking system is provided at all times. - (v) Consistent with California Government Code Section 65915(p)(4), required parking spaces provided may be uncovered.

-- (f) Additional Incentives.
-A Housing Development shall be granted a number of Additional Incentives pursuant to the provisions of this Paragraph described below in addition to the Base Incentives established in LAMC Section 12.22 A.37(e). - (1) A Housing Development shall be eligible for Additional Incentives based on Table 12.22 A.37(f)(1)(i) below.
-A Housing Development may request Incentives listed in Paragraph (f)(2) or use an Incentive to seek a deviation from a Development Standard elsewhere in the LAMCthis Code or a Housing Development site's applicable zoning ordinance, specific plan, or overlay.
+(1) A Housing Development shall be eligible for Additional Incentives based on Table 12.22 A.37(f)(1)(i) below.
+A Housing Development may request Incentives listed in Paragraph (f)(2) or use an Incentive to seek a deviation from a Development Standard elsewhere in the LAMC or a Housing Development site's applicable zoning ordinance, specific plan, or overlay.
 Refer to Paragraph (d) for the approval Procedure that is consistent with the Housing Development's Incentive request.